 My teaching experience includes:

-- First teaching job: On the first teaching staff of a brand new, conservative Judeo-Christian private school opened by a very prominent conservative college
+- First teaching job: On the first teaching staff of the brand new, conservative private school opened by Hillsdale College

 - Second teaching job: Worked for the first charter school in Michigan; the school was challenged legally and we never received any pay